vrockai/pipeline-test/docs/content.md

 ---

 ## Exposing new taxonomic variation with inflammation - a murine model-specific genome database for gut microbiome researchers.
- 20.05.2023, _I Leleiwi, J Rodriguez-Ramos, M Shaffer, A Sabag-Daigle, K Kokkinias, RM Flynn, RA Daly, LFM Kop, LM Solden, BMM Ahmer, MA Borton, KC Wrighton_
+ 22.05.2023, _I Leleiwi, J Rodriguez-Ramos, M Shaffer, A Sabag-Daigle, K Kokkinias, RM Flynn, RA Daly, LFM Kop, LM Solden, BMM Ahmer, MA Borton, KC Wrighton_

+_Humans, Animals, Mice, Gastrointestinal Microbiome, Disease Models, Animal, Mice, Inbred CBA, Microbiota, Inflammation, Bacteroidetes_
 The murine CBA/J mouse model widely supports immunology and enteric pathogen research.
 This model has illuminated Salmonella interactions with the gut microbiome since pathogen proliferation does not require disruptive pretreatment of the native microbiota, nor does it become systemic, thereby representing an analog to gastroenteritis disease progression in humans.
 Despite the value to broad research communities, microbiota in CBA/J mice are not represented in current murine microbiome genome catalogs.

 [Source](https://doi.org/10.1186/s40168-023-01529-7)